Skip to main content

 • For Archbishop Geoffrey Smith’s ministry as Primate of Australia.

-• For the ministry of Bishop Paul Barker in the Jumbunna Region and for Archdeacon Helen Phillips in the Frankston Archdeaconry.
-Give thanks that Archdeacon Helen is now well and beginning to return to work.
+• For the ministry of Bishop Paul Barker in the Jumbunna Region and Archdeacon Rev’d Sam Bleby, in the Frankston Archdeanery.

-• In our Deanery, we pray for the Parish of All Saints Rosebud with St Katherine’s McCrae and their Vicar, Rev’d Lynda Crossley.
+• In our Deanery, we pray for the parish of St George’s Red Hill and their Vicar, Rev’d Jennie Savage

 • For the work of the Church Missionary Society and Wei-Han the Victorian Director.

-• For Anna Radkovic our CMS Link Missionary.
+• For Anna Radkovic our CMS Link Missionary in Watamu, Kenya.

 • For Christian churches around the world to be free to worship and be witnesses of the love of God as shown through the coming of His Son.